Xeverous/the_website/website/pages/cpp/tutorials/beginner/04_functions/01_introduction.rst

     Functions are called (used) by providing arguments between ``()``.

 Functions create own scope for their local objects (objects defined inside functions), these objects are destroyed when the function returns - only returned value is retained.
+If the caller does not use the result (e.g. :cch:`f(x);` instead of :cch:`y = f(x);`) function still works the same but the returned data is lost.

 There is no relation between names of function parameters and names of objects that are passed to the function.
 The compiler only cares whether types match.
 Names are only an abstraction for the programmer so that it's possible to express what should be done.
 Function call expressions are a way to connect separate parts of code.